bbatsov/projectile/README.md

 Check out the project's
 [issue list](https://github.com/bbatsov/projectile/issues?sort=created&direction=desc&state=open)
 a list of unresolved issues.
-By the way - feel free to fix any of them and sent me a pull request. :-)
+By the way - feel free to fix any of them and send me a pull request. :-)

 ## Contributors